coltongrainger/quamash/README.md

 ### License

-Content (namely, all the markdown) is licensed to the extend possible under law as [public domain (CC-0)](http://creativecommons.org/about/cc0).
+Content (the raw markdown) is licensed to the extend possible under law as [public domain (CC-0)](http://creativecommons.org/about/cc0).
+(However, attached documents or those linked to may be not be.)

 ### Contributing